 Water scarcity affects almost every continent and more than 40 percent of the people on our planet.

-By 2025, 1.8 billion people will be living in countries or regions with absolute water scarcity, and two-thirds of the world’s population could be living under water stressed conditions.
+By next year, 1.8 billion people will be living in countries or regions with absolute water scarcity, and two-thirds of the world’s population could be living under water stressed conditions.

 By 2050, the world will need to feed an estimated two billion additional people.

 As water becomes increasingly regulated and scarce – some estimates indicate industrial and residential water will become a $3.0 Trillion (USD) industry.

 About The Watercube

 At Genesis Systems®, we have conceptualized and developed a portfolio of patented technologies and processes that can revolutionize several life-sustaining commodities, including being able to produce drinking water directly from the air.